 Cedar Falls can be reached by car on SR 374, just a short drives from either Old Man’s Cave or Ash Cave.
 Amenities include several parking lots, picnic shelters, rest rooms, and drinking water.
 Although there are several hiking trails that leave from this point, many visitors just go directly to the falls from the parking lot without hiking elsewhere.

 For hikers, Cedar Falls is at the intersection of several popular hiking paths.
 One route leads from Cedar Falls to Old Man’s Cave.
 There are two choices of trail going towards Old Man’s Cave.
-You can follow a stairway up and take the Gorge Rim Trail which is marked with white blazes.
+You can follow a stairway up and take the Gorge Rim Trail which is marked with red marked posts.
 This trail will take you to a steel bridge, then Rose Lake and finally to Old Man’s Cave.
 Alternatively, you can follow the trail along the stream in the gorge valley to Old Man’s Cave.
 The lower trail is a portion of the Buckeye Trail (perhaps the most popular part of the Buckeye trail), and it is marked with blue blazes.
 Either way, it’s a little over 3 miles to Old Man’s Cave.

 Another route from Cedar Falls leads to Ash Cave.
 Following this route you go up to the parking lots associated with the falls.
 At the other end of the picnic area, a dirt access road leads off to a 3 mile hiking trail that takes you to Ash Cave.
 This is another piece of the Buckeye trail and is marked with the standard blue blazes.